2bc4/streamlink-ttvlol/README.md

 |<pre/>`--twitch-reexec-on-ad`           |<pre/>`--twitch-reexec-on-ad`                                                              |*(Experimental)* Re-executes Streamlink to retrieve a new playlist when encountering an embedded advertisement segment. <br/> **NOTE:** If you're recording the stream to a file with `-o` or similar this will overwrite the file when it triggers.
 To workaround this you can create a unique filename for each re-exec by appending the current timestamp with [metadata variables](https://streamlink.github.io/cli/metadata.html#variables).

 ## streamlink-twitch-gui
 If you're using [streamlink-twitch-gui](https://github.com/streamlink/streamlink-twitch-gui) then you'll need to check the "Enable advanced settings and features" box on the `Main` tab in settings.
-You can then add the above flag of your choosing to the "Custom parameters" box on the `Streaming` tab.
+You can then add the above argument of your choosing to the "Custom parameters" box on the `Streaming` tab.

 ## Chatterino
-If you're using [Chatterino](https://github.com/Chatterino/chatterino2) with Streamlink you'll need to add the above flag of your choosing to Settings -> External Tools -> Streamlink -> Additional options.
+If you're using [Chatterino](https://github.com/Chatterino/chatterino2) with Streamlink you'll need to add the above argument of your choosing to Settings -> External Tools -> Streamlink -> Additional options.